Almonte, Spain: Palace of El Acebrón

 Nearby the stream of La Rocina, 5 km away from El Rocío, there is a neo-classical palace embedded in the woods, within the surroundings of the Doñana National Park.
 It was finished in 1961 as the private residence of eccentric aristocrat Luis Espinosa Fontdevila, whose initials are printed in relief on the front.
 After all the sumptuous parties and expensive works to complete the palace and its garden, he ended up broke, so he sold all the area to the government, which used it to plant eucalyptus and use its wood.
 The stairs that lead to the entrance door are made of the remains or a Roman road and red marble stairs lead to the second floor.
 A two-headed eagle decorates the stone chimney.
 Today it has become a centre for visitors, hosting a museum about the customs of the traditional inhabitants of the area.
 It includes mockups of the traditional huts and information about hunting, fishing, farming and modern uses of nartural resources.
 The rooftop terrace offers views of the pine woods.
 Along with the palace, visitors can hike using a circular wooden path deep within the woods, passing by a lake.

 Local festivities

-Almonte has a wide variety of traditional festivities and holidays, many of which are related to the Doñana National Park and the economic activities carried out over the centuries all along the municipality, from the northern town to the southern coast.
+Almonte celebrates a wide variety of traditional festivities and holidays, many of which are linked to the Doñana National Park and the economic activities carried out over the centuries all along the municipality, from the northern town to the southern coast.
 Some of these customs date back to the Tartessian age.
 Although some of the most popular traditions have a religious origin, only a small percentage of the population in Almonte currently declare themselves religious and it is unusual to attend mass, as the average population in Spain.